Awards and Prizes

 Our awards and prizes foster excellence in Australian historical writing, showcase and reward best practice, and advance and promote public understanding and appreciation of history.

-We offer a number of prestigious annual awards and prizes totalling $3,500 in prize money.
-Winners will be announced and presentations made during History Week 2021.
+We offer a number of prestigious annual awards and prizes totalling $4,500 in prize money.
+Winners will be announced and presentations made in November 2021 (date to be announced).

 The History Council of NSW also supports Create NSW in its administration of the NSW Premier’s History Awards and Fellowships in partnership with the State Library of NSW.
 This event, which traditionally signals the start of History Week each year, will be held at the State Library of NSW on Friday 3 September 2021.